majedelhelou/BIGPrior/README.md

 ## Repo structure overview
-All code is in the `code` directory, and _input_ data is in the `data` folder.
+All code is in the `code` directory, and _input_ data are in the `data` folder.
 The `net_data` directory stores the network weights per epoch (along with many other trackers and all experiment parameters), it uses an automated index incrementation strategy on top of the experiment name for avoiding over-writing.
 We generate a lot of intermediate data for the different experiments, and along with the final outputs, these are written in `inter_data`.

 ## Setting up the data
+The needed data are already stored under `data`, if you want to repeat our experiments with different datasets we added a help [README](https://github.com/majedelhelou/BIGPrior/tree/main/data/lsun) under `data/lsun/` explaining how to pre-process the lsun data.

 ## Running the generative inversion